Robert Hicks Jr.

 Community-Centered

-All research emerges from and serves Indigenous community needs and priorities
+All work begins with and serves Indigenous community needs and priorities.

 Relational Methodologies

-Building knowledge through relationships, reciprocity, and mutual respect
+Knowledge is built through relationships, reciprocity, and mutual respect.

 Traditional Knowledge Integration

-Honoring Indigenous ways of knowing alongside contemporary research methods
+Indigenous ways of knowing are honored alongside contemporary research methods.

 Data Sovereignty

-Ensuring communities maintain control over their data, stories, and research outcomes
+Communities maintain control over their data, stories, and research outcomes.

 Decolonial Practice